 - Grooming: Comb their fur thoroughly once every few days to avoid mats.
 They may need more frequent grooming during the shedding season.

-- Trainability: These dogs can be stubborn due to their independent nature.
+- Trainability: Borzoi can be stubborn due to their independent nature.
 Train them using consistency, patience, and positive training methods.
 Do not expect reliable recall from this breed, but instead keep them leashed or enclosed at all times.

 Greyhounds today are most known for racing, but the breed is actually thousands of years old.
 It originated in the Egyptian deserts, where these dogs were used to hunt hare and other wildlife.